skeeto/skeeto.github.com/_posts/2015-09-03-Shamus-Young-s-Twenty-Sided-Tale.markdown

 image astronomy books, *Calvin and Hobbes* collections).

 As far as formats go, I prefer PDF and ePub, depending on the contents of the book.
-Technical books fair better as PDFs due to elaborate typesetting used for diagrams and code samples.
+Technical books fare better as PDFs due to elaborate typesetting used for diagrams and code samples.
 For prose-oriented content, particularly fiction, ePub is the better format due to its flexibility and looseness. *Twenty-Sided Tale* falls in this latter